East-Central and Southeast Europe in Focus

 The notion of a strong Europe is currently losing substance.
 The sovereign debt – and Euro crisis seems to have melted down the European idea to a mere cost-benefit calculation, thus leaving socio-political aspects mostly unattended.
 The frustration and resignation in various European countries prove, that decisions, that are based on mere economic pragmatism, are not suitable for the creation and maintenance of social and political prosperity.
 The process of European integration is on hold.

-In this respect, the region of East-Central and Southeast Europe (MOSO) is in a centred position.
+In this respect, the region of Central-Eastern and Southeastern Europe (abbreviated CESE or MOSO in German for Mittelost- und Südosteuropa) is in a centered position.
 With the accession to the European Union, the people of e.g. the Balkans or Baltic states are not only hoping for economic upswing, but also for social and political change in their countries.
 Taking today's reality into account, it has shown, that despite EU-membership some states were not able to overcome old socio-political issues.
 It seems as if the European Union has surrendered its ideals and values - such as democratic stability, social solidarity or the political security of peace and freedom – for contemporary economic-liberal ideologies.
 Therefore the European Union is neglecting their socio-political responsibilities for an European integration.